python/typeshed/CONTRIBUTING.md

 context manager is meant to be subclassed, pick `Optional[bool]`.
 See https://github.com/python/mypy/issues/7214 for more details.

+A few guidelines for protocol names below.
+In cases that don't fall into any of those categories, use your best judgement.

+* Use plain names for protocols that represent a clear concept (e.g. `Iterator`, `Container`).
+* Use `SupportsX` for protocols that provide callable methods (e.g.
+  `SupportsInt`, `SupportsRead`, `SupportsReadSeek`).
+* Use `HasX` for protocols that have readable and/or writable attributes or getter/setter methods (e.g. `HasItems`, `HasFileno`).

 NOTE: there are stubs in this repository that don't conform to the style described above.
 Fixing them is a great starting point for new contributors.